markqvist/Reticulum/docs/source/whatis.rst

 ============================
 Reticulum can be used over nearly any medium that supports at least a half-duplex channel with 500 bits per second throughput, and an MTU of 500 bytes.
-Reticulum uses everything: data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, ad-hoc WiFi, free-space optical links and more.
+Reticulum runs on a variety of hardware: data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, ad-hoc WiFi, free-space optical links and more.

-An open-source LoRa-based interface called `RNode <https://unsigned.io/rnode>`_ has been designed as an example transceiver that is very suitable for Reticulum.
+An open-source LoRa-based interface called `RNode <https://unsigned.io/rnode>`_ was designed as an example transceiver that is very suitable for Reticulum.
 RNodes can be built with custom parts, from a common LoRa development board, or purchased as a complete transceiver.

 Reticulum can also be encapsulated over existing IP networks, so there's nothing stopping you from using it over wired Ethernet or your local WiFi